frenetic-be/d3lines/API/d3lines_plot_allaxes.md

 #### <a name="plot_options_category_allaxes"></a>Options for all axes

-Options related to the look/style of all axes.
+These options allow you to alter the look/style of all axes (colors, background colors, font, ...).

 ----